Live Music! Art! Dance! Car Show! Kids Zone! Food Booths!

 Together, First Night and the City of Greenfield will bring the community together to celebrate all cultures through the arts.

-The Greenfield Harvest Festival is sponsored by the following organizations: City of Greenfield, Salinas Valley Recycles, Arts Council for Monterey County, LaPlaza Bakery, Greenfield Rotary Club, First 5 of Monterey County and South County Newspapers.
+The Greenfield Harvest Festival is sponsored by the the City of Greenfield, Salinas Valley Recycles, LaPlaza Bakery, Greenfield Rotary Club, South County Newspapers, TNT Insurance, Davis Chiropractic, Born from FLORA, Harden Foundation, Pebble Beach Foundation, Monterey Peninsula Foundation, California Arts Council and the Arts Council for Monterey County.
 The Greenfield Harvest Festival is a production of First Night Monterey and Greenfield Cultural Arts Center.